 Is It a Hobby or a Business?

+When it comes to hobby income and taxes, the first step is to understand the distinction between hobby income and business income.
 Determining whether you are earning money from a hobby or operating a business is not always black and white.
 Per the IRS, a hobby is something you engage in for sport or recreation.
 You run a business to make a profit.
 So, what happens if you start making a profit from doing something for fun?
 There are nine questions the IRS considers when determining whether an activity is a hobby or a business.

 - Do you maintain accurate books and records?